taylornielson22/Neuralink/index.md

 # What The Future Holds

 Neuralink is currently focused on making medical devices for a wide range of neurological disorders.
 However, they expect to create new non-medical applications as they learn to communicate with more areas of the brain.
 The following is a list of potential applications that Elon Musk and his team showcased in August of 2020 and their thoughts regarding these possibilities.
-You can view the showcase [here](https://www.youtube.com/embed/DVvmgjBL74w).
+You can view the whole showcase with Elon Musk and his team [here](https://www.youtube.com/embed/DVvmgjBL74w).

 ![Show Case](docs/assets/showcase.png)